Lyon-Ynov-Campus/Docs/Ymmersions/CreateFiles - TP Linux.md

-# TP Linux - CreateFiles
+# Exercise Linux - CreateFiles

-### Objectif
+### Objective

-Après avoir vu les commandes de base en Linux, nous allons tester vos compétences dans ce TP.
+You learned several basic commands in Linux, we will test your skills with this exercise.
-Le but de ce TP est de reproduire une arborescence de fichiers.
-Vous pourrez tester votre arborescence avec un script qui vous est fourni.
+The goal of this exercise is to reproduce a file tree with particular parameters.
+You will be able to test your tree structure with a script that is provided.
 <br>

-### Reproduire l'arborescence
+### Reproduce the tree structure

-Reproduire l'arborescence ci-dessous :
+Reproduce the tree structure below :

 ![Arborescence](https://i.imgur.com/zyB3bFa.png)

 <br>

-### Ecrire dans les fichiers texte
+### Write in text files

 > - CreateFiles/TextFile1.txt --> **Bonjour je suis étudiant**
 > - CreateFiles/Directory1/TextFile1.txt --> **Je suis en filière informatique**